05 Sep Less Frustration, More Sales Through Buyer Alignment

-Start addressing the issue by looking at how realistic your sales process stages are and how closely they relate to how your prospects typically make buying decisions.
+Start addressing the issue by looking at how realistic your sales process stages are and how well they achieve buyer alignment – that is, how closely they relate to how your prospects typically make buying decisions.
 Think of it this way, a simplistic sales process (that some people actually use) is Prospect > Qualify > Demo/Presentation > Quote/Propose > Close.
 Granted, these stages are all things that sales reps typically do, but reps can do them all day long and still be nowhere near closing a sale.
 This process generates a lot of activity but not necessarily any results — and it can leave you frustrated.
 You’re working hard but nothing is happening.
 So, what’s the problem?
 If this describes you, your problem is likely that your sales effort is not aligned with your prospect’s buying effort.

 What?
 Buying effort?
 Yeah, if a person or organization intends to pursue a change such that a sales opportunity will emerge, they will spend effort to do it.
 They will go through a process – a buying process.
 So sellers, get over yourselves, what you do only matters in the context of what the buyer is doing.
 To be successful and add value as a seller, you have to understand the process your prospect uses to make a buying decision and then map your efforts to it.
 You need to figure this out because it’s the environment you’re selling into.
 Your sales actions don’t matter if they don’t mesh with where the buyer is in their process.

 Here’s a look at the basic decision stages most buyers go through.
 These will give you a basis for mapping your sales activities to your buyer.
 Think about and practice ways you can help your buyer successfully exit each stage and you will have a lot more success and a lot less frustration.
 I’m your buyer, this is what I’m thinking.
 Help me and I may buy something.